 When students have completed their work experience, they should download the Internship Completion/Professional Work Experience Form [pdf] and ask their supervisor to complete it.
-The completed forms should be sent to the Administrative Coordinator of the department.
+The completed forms should be sent to the Graduate Advisor of the department.

 If you are interested in applying for a Masters in Urban Planning, please contact the Graduate Advisor.